alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 ##Outside the EU
 {:#outside-eu}

-To export livestock outside the EU you must [apply for an Export Health Certificate (EHC)](#export-health-certificate).
+To export livestock or poultry outside the EU you must apply for an Export Health Certificate (EHC).

 ###Apply for an EHC
 {:#export-health-certificate}